bowtiedchukar/bowtiedchukar-blog/content/blog/set-up-btcpay-server-with-c-lightning/index.md

 There are many [options for inbound liquidity](https://www.lightningnode.info/createinboundliquidity).
 One thing to keep in mind is you are setting up a [Merchant](https://www.lightningnode.info/node-types/nodetype.merchant) node for your BTCPay Server.
 You are not setting up a [Routing](https://www.lightningnode.info/node-types/nodetype.routing) node to generate a profit forwarding payments within the network.

-There are all kinds of tools and techniques for balancing a routing node.
-But for our Merchant channel, it is easiest to simply buy an incoming channel from one or more well connected and capitalized nodes.
+There are all kinds of tools and techniques for balancing a Routing node.
+But for our Merchant node, it is easiest to simply buy an incoming channel from one or more well connected and capitalized nodes.

 With [LNBig](https://lnbig.com/#/open-channel), you can buy an inbound channel with 300K sats for around $1.
 You can also choose to select a larger channel size if you expect more payments immediately.

 ![LNBig Channel Size](./lnbig-channel-size.png)

 Once you select a channel size, you will be presented with a Lighitng invoice for the $1 payment to open the channel.
-You need to pay the invoice with another lightning wallet (e.g. [Strike](https://strike.me/) or [Muun](https://muun.com/)).
+You need to pay the invoice with another Lightning wallet (e.g. [Strike](https://strike.me/) or [Muun](https://muun.com/)).
 Both of these apps allow you to pay both regular Bitcoin addresses and Lightning invoices.

 ![LNBig Prepay](./lnbig-prepay.png)

 Once your payment is successful, you will be asked to provide your node info.

 We are going to use Ride The Lighting (RTL) to manage our Bitcoin and Lightning nodes.
-From your BTCPay Server **Services** tab, click **RTL -> See information** to log in to RTL in your browser.
+From your BTCPay Server **Services** tab, click **RTL -> See information** to visit the page to log in to RTL in your browser.

 ![LunaNode RTL Services](./rtl-service.png)